 • To remove a tenant's belongings from the rental units after an eviction proceeding via the county clerk after paying court fees.

-Landlord responsibilities under state law include:
+Housing provider responsibilities under landlord tenant state law include:

 • Treating all Tennessee tenants with respect and fairness.